dporkka/minimal-gatsby-blog/src/posts/underrated-things.md

 date: "2020-06-13"
 ---

 **Jump ropes** — Besides teenage girls and boxers preparing for their next big fight, the jump rope is largely ignored by most people.
-I just picked up a jump rope this week and was humbled by the workout I had after just a few minutes of jumping -- the bottom of my feet were still sore the next day!
+I just picked up a jump rope this week and was humbled by the workout I had after just a few minutes of jumping — the bottom of my feet were still sore the next day!
 If it's been a few years or a decade since you last jump roped, I highly recommend jumping rope again, you probably won't regret it.

 **Outdoor playgrounds** — If you're too embarrased to start jump roping, you can also get a get a grueling workout on a kids playset, if you know what you're doing.
-Legend has it that the original gym rats were all playset trained.
-Try doing some pull ups or dips next time you're near one and gradually progress to muscle-ups and horizontal ring work.
+Legend has it that the original bodybuilders were all playset trained.
+Try doing some pull-ups or dips next time you're near one and gradually progress to muscle-ups and horizontal ring work.

 **Walking** — While high-intensity exercise is all the rage lately with the fitness gurus, no form of exercise is more conducive to generating ideas than walking.
 I walk more to think than see things or go places.
 I came up with this list while walking.